craig-grant630/Breakfast-Ball/README.md

 **Navigation Bar**

-- Test the navigation bar's responsiveness across different screen resolutions.
+- Test the navigation bar's responsiveness across different screen sizes.
-- Verify that clicking on each navigation link correctly loads the associated page.
+- Verify that clicking on each navigation links correctly loads the associated page (Home, Lessons or Courses Pages).
 - Check that the navigation bar remains fixed at the top of the page when scrolling.
-- Ensure the mouse hover effect is visible when hovering over a navigation link.
+- Ensure the mouse hover effect is visible when hovering over a navigation links.
+- Check that the active page link will be underlined and highlighted.

 **Sign-up Form**